- Complete an advising form (login with your UMassD username and password)

 - Student account paid in full

 - Satisfactory student conduct history.
 Student conduct history is provided to the International Programs Office by the Office of Student Conduct and Dispute Resolution.

 How to choose the best study abroad program for you

 Study abroad complements the goals you have set for yourself while at UMassD and beyond.
 What kind of experiences abroad will help you most in meeting those goals?
 See what other students have identified as goals while studying abroad.

 Study abroad cost considerations

 Cost is an important consideration as you find the perfect program to meet your goals.
-There are many affordable options that are comparable to the cost of a semester at UMassD.
+There are many affordable opportunities.
 To learn more click here.